HicaroD/QuickEmail/README.md

 You can run this command to send an e-mail.

 ```
-~/go/bin/QuickEmail -topic "The topic of your e-mail" -send "Your message" -to "The recipient of your e-mail"
+~/go/bin/QuickEmail -topic "The topic of your e-mail" -send "Your message" -to "Email recipient"
 ```

 After run this command, the program will ask you two things: e-mail and password.
 Your password will not be showed in the console while you type!